timescale/docs/api/compression.md

 Starting with TimescaleDB 2.11, users have the ability to update and delete compressed data.
 Using more advanced insert statements like `ON CONFLICT` and `RETURNING` is also supported.

-Altering data of compressed chunks still has some limitations:

-*   `INSERT` is not fully supported on compressed chunks:
-    *   You cannot use the `OVERRIDING` clause.
-*   Triggers are not fully supported when inserting into compressed chunks:
-    *   You cannot use `AFTER INSERT` row-level triggers (`FOR EACH ROW`).

 [add_compression_policy]: /api/:currentVersion:/compression/add_compression_policy/
 [blog-compression]: https://blog.timescale.com/blog/building-columnar-compression-in-a-row-oriented-database/